VSSSE/VSS-DOC/SRS.md

 **3.1.5 Enter a song title**

-The user can enter a song title
+The user can enter a song title and confirm their input by pressing the appropriate button.

 **3.1.6 Search for movie soundtracks using the song**

-The user can look up corresponding movies.
+The user receives a list of corresponding movies and can select one of them by clicking/tapping it.

   **3.2 Usability**